MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/analytics/schema-migration-ddl.md

 When a query is submitted to Azure Synapse it is first processed by the query optimizer which determines the best internal methods to use to execute the query efficiently.
 The optimizer compares the various query execution plans available based on a cost-based algorithm, and the accuracy of the cost estimates is dependent on the statistics available.
 It is therefore good practice to ensure that statistics are up to date.

-In Azure Synapse if the AUTO_CREATE_STATISTICS option is turned on this will trigger automatic update of statistics.
-Statistics can also be created or updated manually via the CREATE STATISTICS command.
+In Azure Synapse if the `AUTO_CREATE_STATISTICS` option is turned on this will trigger automatic update of statistics.
+Statistics can also be created or updated manually via the `CREATE STATISTICS` command.

 It is good practice to refresh statistics when there has been substantial change in the contents (for example, a daily update), this can be incorporated into ETL process.

 All tables in the database should have statistics collected on at least one column (to ensure that basic information such as row count and table size is available to the optimizer).
-Other columns that should have statistics collected are those that are specified in JOIN, DISTINCT, ORDER BY and GROUP BY processing.
+Other columns that should have statistics collected are those that are specified in `JOIN`, `DISTINCT`, `ORDER BY` and `GROUP BY` processing.

 ### Workload management